 Pityriasis rosea occurs most often in children and young adults.
 It is more likely to occur in the spring and fall.

 Before a rash appears, the first symptoms may be similar to the common cold.
 They may include: FatigueFeverHeadacheSore throatJoint painNausea and loss of appetiteIrritability

 When the rash appears, symptoms may include:

-Your bodily fluids and tissues may be tested.
+Testing is usually not needed, but your bodily fluids and tissues may be tested if the diagnosis is uncertain.
 This can be done with: Blood testsSkin scrapeSkin biopsy

 Copyright © Nucleus Medical Media, Inc.

 There is no cure for pityriasis rosea.
 The rash may last for several months.
 It will usually go away on its own.

 Treatment may be able to relieve some of the symptoms, such as itching.
 Treatment options include the following:

 Medications to relieve itching and inflammation caused by pityriasis rosea include: Antihistamine pillsSteroid creams or ointmentsCalamine, zinc oxide, or other soothing lotionsAntiviral medication

 Avoid physical activities that can raise your body temperature.
 This can make itching worse.Avoid hot baths or showers.
 Oatmeal baths may also soothe the itching.Sunlight or medical treatment with artificial ultraviolet light may speed the healing process.
 Be careful to avoid sunburn.